-Tadalafil can work for up to 36 hours, so it allows you to have more spontaneous sexual activity.
-Your doctor may suggest you take a low-dose tablet (5mg) every day.
+You can take tadalafil when you need to.
+It can work for up to 36 hours so it lets you be more spontaneous.
+Or your doctor may suggest you take a low-dose (5mg) tadalafil tablet every day.

 Don’t take PDE5 tablets with nitrates: Nitrates are usually used to treat heart problems and are used in some recreational drugs (called poppers).
-If you have a heart problem or you’re taking nitrates discuss other ways to treat your erection problems with your doctor or specialist.
+If you have a heart problem or take nitrates ask your doctor or specialist about other ways to treat erection problems.

-An injection may sound alarming but many men find it isn’t that bad and doesn’t hurt.
-The first time you use the drug a nurse or doctor in the clinic will show you how to inject into your penis with a very fine needle.
+An injection may sound off-putting but many men find it isn’t that bad and doesn’t hurt.
+Your nurse or doctor will show you how to inject the side of your penis with a very thin needle.

 The drug causes the penis to fill with blood and you’ll get an erection within 5 to 10 minutes.
-The erection will normally last for 30 to 40 minutes.
+The erection will last for up to an hour.